ckeditor/ckeditor5/docs/builds/guides/integration/installing-plugins.md

 * `webpack.config.js` &mdash; webpack configuration.
 * `README.md` and `LICENSE.md` with additional information.

 The build downloaded from the online builder is ready-to-use (the `build/` directory is populated).
-However, you can still use it as a starting point to further adjustments (e.g. installing 3rd party plugins).
+However, you can still use it as a starting point to further adjustments (e.g. installing plugins).

 Follow the instructions in included `README.md` in order to further customize your build.